Definition: Aperture

 Diagram showing the relative aperture sizes against the F-stop numbers for each.
 A wide aperture also creates a shallow depth of field.

-Aperture size is important.
+Size size of the hold is important.
 Each aperture size creates a different DoF.
 A wide aperture creates a shallow DoF – sharpness in a very slim band of the image.
 A tiny aperture creates a deep DoF – the picture is mostly/all sharp.

 Aperture size can be controlled in a number of ways.
 In a DSLR it is normally controlled by overlapping blades in a fan-like arrangement around the aperture mounted on the diaphragm.
 See the ‘Iris Diaphragm‘.